Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 path: "/api/v1/.*"

-This denies by default any POST or path outside /api/v1/.
 With iptables this granularity isn’t possible — it would require an additional proxy.

-Transparent Encryption
+Transparent encryption

-Cilium can encrypt all pod-to-pod traffic with WireGuard or IPsec, enabled with a flag.
+Cilium can encrypt all pod-to-pod traffic with WireGuard or IPsec, enabled with a single flag.
 Without an additional service mesh.

-When to Adopt Cilium
+When to adopt Cilium

-Cilium makes clear sense when:
+Cilium makes clear sense in these scenarios:

-• Large K8s clusters (>50 nodes, >1000 services).
-Scale benefits become noticeable.
+• Large K8s clusters (>50 nodes, >1000 services): scale benefits are evident.

-• Strict security requirements.
-L7 policies, transparent encryption, strong service identity.
+• Strict security requirements: L7 policies, transparent encryption, strong service identity.

-Cases where it may not pay:
+Cases where it may not pay off:

-• Old kernel (<4.19).
-Without a modern kernel, eBPF features are limited.
+• Old kernel (<4.19): without a modern kernel, eBPF features are limited.

-• Teams without eBPF experience.
-Cilium debugging requires eBPF understanding — real learning curve.
+• Teams without eBPF experience: Cilium debugging requires eBPF understanding — real learning curve.

-Migration From Another CNI
+Migration from another CNI

-Migrating from Calico or Flannel to Cilium isn’t trivial, but the process is well-documented.
+Migrating from Calico or Flannel to Cilium isn’t trivial, but the process is well documented.
 Typical steps:

 1. Test in staging with a dedicated node pool.